 While Ford China’s revenue has ticked higher during 4Q 2020, the uptrend did not hold up and was subsequently overpowered by a downtrend.

 Similarly, Ford South America’s automotive revenue also has been on a decline, reaching only $2.4 billion USD as of fiscal 2021 Q4.

 In short, Ford has done poorly in China and South America in terms of automotive revenue growth.

 Ford’s Revenue By Segment YoY Growth Rates

-However, Ford Credit’s revenue YoY growth rate was still in the red at -5% in fiscal 2Q 2021 but was significantly smaller than the decline reported in fiscal 2020.
+However, Ford Credit’s revenue YoY growth rate was still in the red at -13% in fiscal 4Q 2021, a record year-on-year decline in 2021.